Non-Sovereign Futures: French Caribbean Politics in the Wake of Disenchantment. Chicago: University of Chicago Press, 2015

 Between Terror and Transcendence: Global Narratives of Islam and the Political Scripts of Guadeloupe’s Indianité.
 In Islam and the Americas, Aisha Khan (Ed.), 141-162.
 Gainesville: University Press of Florida, 2015.

-NOTES & BLOG POSTS
+NOTES & OTHER WRITING

 “Unsettling the classics: On symptomatic readings and disciplinary agnosticism” contribution to forum on “Why do we read the classics?”
 Hau: Journal of Ethnographic Theory 7 (3): 23-28.
 Winter 2017